 |500 mg||NDC 50419-754-01||CIPRO 500|

 CIPRO Oral Suspension is supplied in 5% and 10% strengths.
-The drug product is composed of two components (microcapsules containing the active ingredient and diluent) which must be mixed by the pharmacist.
-See Instructions To The Pharmacist For Use/Handling.
+The drug product is composed of two components (microcapsules containing the active ingredient and diluent) which must be mixed by the pharmacist [see DOSAGE AND ADMINISTRATION].

 |Strengths||Total volume after reconstitution||Ciprofloxacin Concentration||Ciprofloxacin contents per bottle||NDC Code|

 Store microcapsules and diluent below 25°C (77°F); excursions are permitted from 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].
 Protect from freezing.

 The reconstituted product may be stored at 25°C (77°F) for 14 days; excursions are permitted from 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].
 Protect from freezing.

 A graduated teaspoon (5mL) with markings ½ (2.5 mL and 1/1 (5 mL) is provided for the patient.

 1. 21 CFR 314.510 (Subpart Hâ€“Accelerated Approval of New Drugs for Life-Threatening Illnesses).

 Manufactured for: Bayer HealthCare Pharmaceuticals Inc. Whippany, NJ 07981 Manufactured in Germany CIPRO is a registered trademark of Bayer Aktiengesellschaft.
 Revised: July 2016This monograph has been modified to include the generic and brand name in many instances.